brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/BlueTeam-Tools/EventLogMonitoring/README.md

 11. **EventIDs1074-6006-6008-6013-SystemRestarts.ps1**
     Retrieves details on system restarts and unexpected shutdowns (Event ID 6008), outputting results in a CSV to diagnose system issues.

-12. **EventLogFiles-MigratorTool.ps1**
+12. **Migrate-WinEvtStructure-Tool.ps1**
-    Manages Windows Server Event Log files, allowing for reorganization, movement, and resizing to optimize storage and accessibility.
+   Migrates Windows Event Log files to a new directory `WinEvt`.
+It stops the Event Log service, moves the .evtx files, updates registry paths, and restarts the service.
+The script provides progress updates and logging, requiring administrative privileges to run.

 ### COMING SOON:
 New EventID analysis scripts will be added, bringing innovative tools to enhance system administration and event log management.